 Now we’re homeward bound, heading back to our house or holiday accommodation in Hobart.
 Tours can sometimes take longer than you think when travelling in Tasmania due to the winding roads.
 But if you aren’t sick of driving yet, I would strongly recommend taking the long way around via Middleton and Birchs Bay.
 The road runs very close to the D’Entrecasteaux Channel and the scenery is magic.

 Back through Kettering we go, home of the vehicle ferry to Bruny Island.
 And to continue today’s theme of boats and beautiful waterways, we might stop and take in a bevvy at the local hotel.
 There’s an outside deck overlooking the yachts in the marina, with a very relaxing ambiance.
 Perfect for sampling a drop of the local wine.
 Lemon squash for the driver, of course.

-With the Kettering stop-over option, even if we bypass Snug, we’ll probably arrive too late to buy lollies at the Margate Train.
+With the Kettering stop-over option (even if we bypass Snug) we’ll probably arrive too late to buy lollies at Margate Train.
 Aside from sweets, shop owners at the site offer books, pancakes and bric-a-brac.
-But from memory the carriages close their doors at 4pm.
+But from memory the carriages close their doors at 4:00pm.
 There’s a big shed at the back housing antiques and second-hand goods, and a carpet store that may keep longer hours.
-At one stage the Margate Train Market was held onsite on Sundays… can’t confirm that one either, sorry.
+At one stage the Margate Train Market was held onsite on Sundays.
+Can’t currently confirm that one either, sorry.